drehimself/astro-portfolio-starter/src/content/posts/2022-09-20-my-second-post.md

 2. **Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.

-3. **Making Blog Posts**: This is my first blog post!
+3. **Making Blog Posts**: This is my second blog post!
 I now have Astro pages and Markdown posts!

 ## What's next